Guide to Micro-Entrepreneur Business in France

 - Service Activity - Turnover x 58% x 22.0%

-(The _cotisation'_rate for letting of a meuble de tourisme is 6%.)
+(The standard cotisation rate for letting of a meuble de tourisme classé is 6%.)

-The percentage rate of cotisations' will increase if the spouse opts to pay income tax with their social security contributions (see below).
+The percentage cotisations rate will increase if the spouse also opts to pay income tax with their social security contributions (see below).

 ii.
 Notional Profit